The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - Service may not be available in remote or rural areas.

-If you upgrade to the Premium plan, you’ll get both of those features, plus a Care Advocate to help create a personalized care plan for you, along with an on-call nurse to answer any questions.
-All of these features are excellent for seniors with dementia who need multiple ways to receive help if they get lost, feel confused, or even forget when they’re supposed to take their medication.
+If you upgrade to the Premium plan, you’ll get both of those features, plus a Care Advocate to help create a personalized care plan for you and an on-call nurse to answer any questions.
+These features are excellent for seniors with dementia who need multiple ways to receive help if they get lost, feel confused, or even forget when they’re supposed to take their medication.

 Battery Life